matanad/Dynamic-Flow-App/README.md

     * `page.tsx`: Acts as a **Server Component** to fetch the initial flow data securely and improve SEO.
     * `FlowManager.tsx`: Acts as a **Client Component** to handle the wizard state and user interactions.
 * **In-Memory State (Bonus):** Used React's `useState` to track user answers as per the assignment requirements ("in memory").
 For a production app requiring persistence across reloads, I would opt for `localStorage` or backend synchronization.

+### Devops / Version Control
+* **Database Inclusion:** I intentionally removed `.tmp/data.db` from `.gitignore` and committed the SQLite database directly to the repository.
+While this is not best practice for production environments, I chose this approach for this assignment to ensure a seamless "clone & run" experience for the reviewer without needing to run manual import scripts.